Murder-for-hire trial will be Connecticut’s first in a year

 King‘s attorney, Michael Peck, told the newspaper that his client is innocent.
 “She didn’t kill him, let’s be clear on that,” Peck said.
 “It’s clear this was no great love story, this was no Jay Gatsby and Mia Farrow and Robert Redford.
 But she didn’t do it, she didn’t conspire with anyone to do it.
 She didn’t order anyone to do it.”

-The post-pandemic restart of jury trials in the Connecticut courts has been pushed back at least until June, and Peck said he and King decided to have trial before a panel of judges instead.
+The post-pandemic restart of jury trials in the Connecticut courts has been pushed back at least until June, and Peck said he and King decided to have the trial before a panel of judges instead.
 He said his client is eager to get the case resolved.

 “For someone who has never been incarcerated and has no criminal history this has been a difficult time for her,” Peck said.